geirsagberg/logseq-plugin-orphan-cleaner/README.md

 ## How It Works

 1. The plugin scans all pages in your graph
-2. For each page (excluding journal and system pages), it checks:
+2. For each page (excluding system pages like logseq/* and special pages), it checks:
    - **Is the page empty?**
      - Has no blocks at all
      - Or has a single block with no meaningful content (empty, "-", "*", or whitespace)